I

 Who really should own a CJ6A?
 If you're a person who always looks up when any aircraft flies over, or who will drop his tools to run outside when he hears a radial engine overhead; if you get a lump in your throat when the oil-breathing, ear-thumping Warbirds do their flyby at the local airshow, or if the first column you read in Trade-A-Plane is the Warbird section, you clearly need a CJ6A.
 If you are reading this and have never seen a Warbird in your life, but have a deep curiosity to learn what it is like to fly straight up or straight down, or to see the horizon roll in lazy circles; if you are an artist, a dancer or just a lover of life, you need a CJ.
 The CJ is a real Oriental Dream Machine and you'll sleep much better when you have one in your hangar.

-Both are fine aircraft.
+YOU DECIDE WHICH IS THE BETTER AIRCRAFT, THE YAK 52 OR THE CJ6.Both are fine aircraft.
 The Yak 52 has a 360 hp engine with a wood and composite climb performance propeller, which cruises at 130 Kts at 18 gallons per hour for 1.3 hours; will do neat hammer-head stalls and aerobatics maneuvers at 8.0 positive and 3.0 negative "Gs", and will climb 300 fpm faster than the CJ-6A.
 (The buyer must be cognizant that there are 5.0 positive "G" limited aircraft out there and this is not always indicated by the seller) The CJ-6A has an all metal constant speed combination cruise and climb propeller attached to a 285 hp engine which burns 12.5 gallons at 150 Kts cruise for a duration of 2.5 hours or with the extended range tanks, for 5.0 hours.
 The CJ-6A will do all military acrobatic or air-combat maneuvers at 6.5 positive and 3.0 negative "Gs" with a power to weight ratio which will allow the most beautiful, low stress, 3 "G' loop allowing you to take novice flyers up for aerobatics which will not cause a review of their lunch.

-The CJ-6A has flush rivets over dural aluminum52.jpg (54377 bytes) precluding corrosion potential, with trailing beam main gear which sucks up flush, inboard like a fighter with only the nose gear slightly exposed about six to eight inches.
+The CJ-6A has flush rivets over dural aluminum precluding corrosion potential, with trailing beam main gear which sucks up flush, inboard like a fighter with only the nose gear slightly exposed about six to eight inches.
 The 52 main landing gear is straight oleos that retract forward but do not go into the wings, rather, folding at the shoulder remaining totally exposed.
 The fasteners on the 52 are mostly exposed rounded rivets on a dissimilar metal frame that invites the possibility of corrosion in some climates.

 The 52 is two feet three inches shorter with three feet less wing-span, looks like the civilian trainer it is and has much smaller cockpits.
 The CJ-6A is sleek, trim, looks like a fighter and easily seats two six foot men with parachutes.